-From perking up craft to forming a daily habit, these past few months have shown me how I can become a greater force of writing nature every day (even when staring at smashed-in gravy boxes and dinted jelly).
+From perking up craft to forming a daily habit, these past few months have shown me how I can be a greater force of writing nature every day.
+Even when staring at smashed-in gravy boxes and dinted jelly.

 It’s taken hard work and an education on different methods to get there.
-So this is my tried and tested advice for becoming a better creative writing student, with or without the cap and gown.
+So this is my tried and tested advice for better creative writing, with or without the cap and gown…

 This kind of goes against what I’ve just said, but bear with me.
 Following a directed course of study, whether that be a physical/online workshop or a new or second-hand textbook, is highly advised.

 Developing craft takes time and it’s more efficient to work through it habitually and logically.
 Not only will you experience quicker ‘results,’ it’s beneficial to learn the history and theory behind the craft in order to put things in context.

 Sure, you may never decide to use an omniscient narrator, but understanding what this is along with other technical aspects will make all the difference.
 More than anything it’ll allow you to confidently take your own direction.

 Think of Picasso.
 As a young man the painter was trained in formal drawing techniques, his early paintings a surprise to those only aware of his later work.
 In light of this, what we see here is an artist making an artistic choice.
 Picasso could have continued painting in a traditional style and knew how to do it, but made the decision to focus on Cubism.